 - Job stability

-Finance careers generally pay well, including attractive benefits and bonuses.
+Finance careers generally pay well and include attractive benefits and bonuses.
 In addition, a job in finance frequently offers diversity in your day-to-day duties.

-Pursuing a finance career path can give also someone a sense of accomplishment.
-For nearly two decades, Foss has reaped personal and financial rewards as a certified financial planner.
+Pursuing a finance career path can also give someone a sense of accomplishment.
+For nearly two decades, Kimberly Foss, founder and president of Empyrion Wealth Management in Roseville, California, has reaped personal and financial rewards as a certified financial planner.
 She previously worked at a large brokerage firm.

 “My deepest sense of satisfaction comes when these two priorities intersect—when doing really excellent work for a client enables me to further establish and solidify my professional reputation and independence,” Foss says.